Saturday Night's Main Event: Saturday Night's Main Event XIII

 Saturday Night's Main Event XIII took place on November 11, 1987, from Seattle, Washington, at the Seattle Center Coliseum, and aired November 28, 1987 on NBC.

 Andre the Giant accompanied King Kong Bundy and Bobby Heenan to the ring for Bundy's match vs. Hulk Hogan.
 Midway through the match, Andre was ejected from ringside for attempting to interfere in the match; as he returned to the locker room, he shoved a WWF cameraman to the floor.
+Following the match, Hogan injured Bobby Heenan with a series of hanging necklifts after Heenan had caused Hogan to be counted out; this set up a rematch for the next Saturday Night's Main Event between Hogan and Bundy.

 Brian Bosworth, linebacker for the Seattle Seahawks, was shown in the audience.